 - Aquatic plants—water spinach (Ipomoea aquatica)

 - Other aquatic animals—mammals, insects, sea cucumbers

-Because aquatic foods are so nutrient rich, public health specialists have innovated methods to create processed fish products developed from emerging technologies; examples include fish powders for infants, fish wafers as a snack, and fish chutneys.
+Because aquatic foods are so nutrient rich, food technologists have innovated methods to create processed fish products, including fish powders for infants, fish wafers as a snack, and fish chutneys.

 This page will focus primarily on animal sources of aquatic foods rather than plant sources.

 - Omega-3 (DHA/EPA) polyunsaturated fatty acids

 - Vitamin A

 - Vitamin D